unpollito/rote-memorization/README.md

 separately.
 There were no hard requirements about whether this logic should live in the backend or the server (e.g., maybe we could have the backend only send the frontend the list of flashcards it needs for the current review session).
-Having it in a separate package gives us more flexibility to move it from one package to another with minimal effort.
+Having it in a separate package gives us more flexibility to move it from one place to another with minimal effort.

 ### types